Charles1713/Cyber-Analystic-Suricata-Triage-ML/README.md

 # Further Improvements
 If action is taken to improve the project, the model architecture should be changed to a GNN and the initial data collection should not rely on the Assert paper.

+# Running
+To run this for the first time, create a new environment then run each cell of the Triage_Notebook.ipynb

 # Creating the environment
-create a new environment: conda env create --name project3 --file conda-environment.yaml activate the environment: conda activate project deactivate the environment (when you are done): conda deactivate
+create a new environment: conda env create --name triage --file conda-environment.yaml activate the environment: conda activate triage deactivate the environment (when you are done): conda deactivate

 # API key for WANDB